 The Sunshine Coast Festival of the Written Arts is proud to announce the publication of Monday Was a Simpler Time: Reflections on a Pandemic, an anthology of new work by sixteen Canadian artists.

 Monday Was a Simpler Time is our response to the cancellation of the 2020 Festival of the Written Arts.
-We invited the writers we had hoped to present in August to submit previously unpublished work that would serve as a record of the range of experiences that has had such a profound impact on us in such a short period of time.
+We invited the writers we had hoped to present last year to submit previously unpublished work that would serve as a record of the range of experiences that has had such a profound impact on us in such a short period of time.
 These pieces are the writers’ reflections on the spread of COVID-19 and the isolation, fear and prejudice that came with it; racism and the push for meaningful change; the continuing effects of climate change; and how all this has affected our daily lives, our relationships with ourselves and others, with digital media, and our mental health.

 This collection includes fiction, personal essays, poetry and comics from fifteen writers: Amber Dawn, Michael Christie, Jillian Christmas, Ivan Coyote, Farzana Doctor, Aislinn Hunter, Harold R. Johnson, Sarah Leavitt, Lucia Misch, Michelle Parise, Bill Richardson, Paul Seesequasis, Laura Trethewey, Jack Wang, and Iona Whishaw.
 The cover art was created by Charly Mithrush.